Graphiant Test Plan

 Test Purpose:

 Graphiant network automatically passes routing information for connected networks between all sites if they are on the same LAN Segment.
-This test verifies that all configured networks and interfaces are visible and reachable as expected

 Procedure:

-From the Graphiant portal go to Monitor page and select each Edge to verify routing is available:
+• From the Graphiant portal go to Monitor page and select each Edge to verify routing is available:

 • Monitor -> Select Edge -> Routing -> Select LAN Segment